 Depression is a highly prevalent condition, affecting about 150 million people worldwide at each moment in time.

-Currently, depressive disorders are the third disorder worldwide in terms of disease burden, and will be the disorder with the highest disease burden in high-income countries in 2030.
-Furthermore, depressive disorders are associated with huge losses in quality of life in patients and their relatives, with increased mortality rates, with high levels of service use, and with enormous economic costs.
+Currently, depressive disorders are the third-largest contributor to the global disease burden, and will be the disorder with the highest disease burden in high-income countries in 2030.
+Depressive disorders are associated with huge losses in quality of life in patients and their relatives, increased mortality rates, high levels of health service use, and with enormous economic costs.